inoubliwissem/BigDataLab4TalTech/README.md

  ```
 $docker run -it --name slave1  --hostname slave1 --network cluster node-sh bash
 ```
-In order to see the started services in each machine, we recommend opening a terminal for each image
+To view the initiated services on each machine, we suggest opening a terminal for each respective image.

 4.  **Start the ssh service (in both machines) and install the text editor nano**
  ```